 - Concurrent and/or own delays not considered,

-What do buyers say about my templates?
+What do buyers say about the claim for extension of time and other templates?

 Response from World of Project Management